boustrophedon/algorithms_playground/README.md

 [![Build Status](https://travis-ci.org/boustrophedon/algorithms_playground.svg?branch=master)](https://travis-ci.org/boustrophedon/algorithms_playground)

 Just practice implementing some algorithms for interview prep, mostly from Kozen's Design and Analysis of Algorithms.
+I started using the new typing system halfway through and would like to get the code passing `mypy --strict` at some point.

 # Algorithms